pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigrationGuides/MigrationTo1.11.md

 # Migrating to 1.11

-Update your code to use the new ``Shared/withValue(_:)`` method for mutating shared state, rather than mutating the underlying wrapped value directly.
+Update your code to use the new ``Shared/withLock(_:)`` method for mutating shared state from asynchronous contexts, rather than mutating the underlying wrapped value directly.

 ## Overview